-Reading - Infering information.
-When you are reading at home, if your child is reading their book fluently and confidently, stop them to ask questions about how different characters may be feeling and what has made them think that.
-Stickers will be given for children who have read 3 or more times in a week with an adult.
+Reading - Retrieving information.
+When you are reading at home, if your child is reading their book fluently and confidently, stop them to ask questions about what they have read or ask them to recount the story/information after they have finished.

 Writing- Consistent use of capital letters and full stops.
-Using 'and' 'but' 'so' and 'or' to add information to a sentence.
+Using 'and' to add information to a sentence.
 Using capital letters for the names of people and places.
-Using apostrophes for omission (e.g. don't, I'm, can't) and posession (e.g. Jack's hat, Grandma's house)

 Times tables and divisions - we focus on 2, 3, 5 and 10 in Year 2.

-Time - being able to read a clock to the nearest quarter of an hour but mainly o'clock and half past.
+Time - being able to read a clock to o’clock and half past.
+Once they have mastered this, they can move on to telling the time to the nearest quarter of an hour.
 For Greater Depth children will be expected to tell the time to 5 minutes.

 Reading - many studies have concluded that 10 minutes reading a day has a huge positive impact on a child's educational development, as well as being a fun activity to do!